yannmazita/example-automated-arch-install/README.md

 - 1 CPU, 2048 MB (RAM), 50 GB dynamically allocated (HDD), EFI activated, Arch Linux ISO in disc drive.
 - Boot into a machine with the Arch image.

+Any Arch Linux image should work.
+You might have been provided with an Arch image.

-### Online mode
+### Offline mode
-You will download everything from Arch mirrors.
+Not really offline.
+Base packages will be installed from the image, speeding up the process.
+Post-installation still requires an active and unrestricted Internet connection (bridge) to download python packages and clone git repos.
+You cannot use this mode with a regular Arch Linux image.
 - Type
     ```commandline
     loadkeys fr-latin9
-    curl -sL $(curl https://pastebin.com/raw/hBYQ2Umm) > install_script.sh
-    bash install_script.sh
+    bash /local_files/scripts/install_script_offline.sh
     ```
-- Select the machine you want to install (one of 5 virtual machines) then wait for the machine to restart
+- Select the machine you want to install (one of 6 virtual machines) then wait for the machine to restart
 - Log in with admin:master
-- Post installation begins, type password (master) when prompted
+- Post installation begins, type the password (master) when prompted
+- (On the serveur-temps machine you will then have to type the password "test" 5 times)
 - Once you're greeted with
 ```commandline
 OK !
 ```
 you're ready to go.

-### Offline mode
+### Online mode
-Not really offline, you were provided with an image packing the full base install.
-Some python packages and get repos still need to be downloaded.
+You have to use this mode if you're using an Arch Linux image from the Internet.
+You can still use this setup process with the Arch Linux image provided (the process will be sped up)
 - Type
     ```commandline
     loadkeys fr-latin9
+    curl -sL $(curl https://pastebin.com/raw/hBYQ2Umm) > install_script.sh
-    bash /local_files/scripts/install_script_offline.sh
+    bash install_script.sh
     ```
-- Select the machine you want to install (one of 5 virtual machines) then wait for the machine to restart
+- Select the machine you want to install (one of 6 virtual machines) then wait for the machine to restart
 - Log in with admin:master
-- Post installation begins, type password (master) when prompted
+- Post installation begins, type the password (master) when prompted
+- (On the serveur-temps machine you will then have to type the password "test" 5 times)
 - Once you're greeted with
 ```commandline
 OK !